holos-run/holos/doc/md/technical-overview.md

 Helm charts and YAML manifests into a platform built on Kubernetes.
 This glue code is often implemented with home grown umbrella charts and scripts.
-Maintaining these charts and scripts takes time and effort that could otherwise be spent on improved functionality.
-The need for each organization to develop and maintain significant platform glue indicates a gap in tooling in the ecosystem.
+Maintaining these charts and scripts takes time and effort that could otherwise be spent improving the platform.
+The need for each organization to develop and maintain this glue code indicates a gap in the Kubernetes ecosystem.
 Holos is a Go command line tool leveraging [CUE] to fill this gap.

 ## Key Features